pinecoding/scrappydox/README.txt

     great for glossary entries where the case of the ref should match the context of the ref.

+    To make "Load from Refs" work for all characters, characters in refs that are not allowed in filenames ('\', '/', ':', '*', '?', '"', '<', '>', '|') are URL-encoded; e.g. ':' becomes '%3a'.
+This means that the
+    filenames must contain the URL-encoded characters.
+Filenames are URL-decoded before they are used to create user-display information, such as titles.

 LICENSE
     Copyright (c) 2015 Sam Gabriel